 Lakeside Campus Technology

 The Lakeside Campus is a dual platform campus with both PC and Mac computers.
 This is intentional to expose students to both major operating systems for two reasons: 1) to provide proficiency in both operating systems for success in any future environment whether in college or the workplace 2) to help students make an informed decision regarding operating system preferences.
-The Lakeside Campus is equipped with two mobile laptop carts as well as an iPad 2 mobile cart.
+The Lakeside Campus is equipped with Chromebook lockers as well as iPad carts for each content area.
 The school has a general access technology lab equipped with dual platform computers.
 In addition, there is also another technology lab for technology-based coursework which is a dual platform lab as well.
 The library is also equipped with many computer stations for students to use.
-Students have access to school email accounts as well as the entire Google Apps suite to help them effectively collaborate with their peers.
+Students have access to school email accounts as well as the entire Google Workspace for Education suite to help them effectively collaborate with their peers.